 The problem with the cowboy pose is that it’s too obvious.
 It’s the equivalent of a woman biting and licking the rim of a glass as she looks at you.
-Yes many men would happily take that lay, but most women prefer a bit more subtlety –Undercover Sex Signals and The Art of Seduction both agree too much and obvious a display of masculinity is a turn off-.
+Yes, many men would happily take that lay, but most women prefer a bit more subtlety –Undercover Sex Signals and The Art of Seduction both agree too much and obviously a display of masculinity is a turn-off-.

 Both Hands In Pocket – Thumbs Out